Nov 062025

 Not a Love Story: A Film About Pornography is a 1981 Canadian documentary, directed by Bonnie Sherr Klein.
 It includes interviews with adult photographer Suze Randall, stripper Lindalee Tracey (aka “Fonda Peters”) and porn performer Marc Stevens.
 There are also interviews with and footage of second-wave feminist figures like Kate Millett, Robin Morgan, Margaret Atwood, Susan Griffin and more.

 Obviously, a lot has happened in the 44 years since the film was released.
 In 1981, the home video revolution was just starting, almost no one had heard of AIDS, Times Square in Manhattan had porn theatres and live sex shows, and the Internet only connected a few universities and government agencies.
-Cruising came out the previous year, and the “lesbian sex wars” were just gearing up.
+Cruising came out the previous year, as did Linda Lovelace’s autobiography Ordeal, and the “lesbian sex wars” were just gearing up.
 However, the issues in this film are still very relevant, especially considering the neo-Puritan movements of the 2020s.

 Continue reading »